 To keep our chickens laying all winter long, we do something that many other homesteaders don’t.
 I’m talking about keeping lights on in a chicken coop over winter.
 A chicken needs a certain number of daylight hours to lay, and during the winter, they don’t get that.

-So, should you worry about lights in a chicken coop?
+So, should you keep the lights on in a chicken coop overnight, during winter?

 A chicken needs a certain number of daylight hours to lay consistently.
 Do you supplement in the winter months?
 Here’s why we are keeping the lights on in the chicken coop over the winter.